Diyaa-P13/MIST4610---Project-1-Group-5/README.md

 ## Explanation of Data Model

-The database includes entities like Artist, Album, Song, Record Label, Contract, Producer, and Sales.
+The database includes entities like Artist, Artist Group, Album, Song, Producer, Song Producer, Producer, Record Label, Location, Total Units, Streams Total, and Sales.

+Record Label represents the subsidiary for what each artist is signed to.
+Its purpose is being the child table of location, since a location could include multiple record labels.
+There are also other attributes, like the album's unique identifier, its name, the city where it is based, and the year it was established.

+Location represents the relevant areas that contain producers, record labels, and artists.
+Because none of these entities can have more than one location, the entity has no foreign keys.

 - Each Artist has a single Record Label and a single Location
 - An Artist may put out more than one Album